 Solomonic launches the UK’s first data-driven recognition of Commercial Litigation excellence

-There has always been an appetite, particularly among in-house teams, for credible validation of heavyweight legal expertise.
-Panels, pitches and informal recommendations all revolve around the same underlying question: which firms can you really rely on when the stakes are high?
+There has always been an appetite, particularly among in-house teams, for credible data on heavyweight legal expertise.

 That gap is what Solomonic’s new Powerhouse methodology is designed to address.

-Solomonic CEO, Edward Bird, commented: “Solomonic’s belief is that data brings considerable value to litigation decision making and in this case, evaluating law firm performance.
+Solomonic CEO, Edward Bird, commented: “Solomonic’s belief is that data brings considerable value to litigation decision making.
 This is the first time heavyweight litigation capability has been validated with data.

-The law firms in this list stand out not simply because they have, over a six year period, consistently been instructed to act in high-stakes disputes, but because they have achieved strong results for their clients, and shown a mastery of the process, including running complex cases all the way through to trial.”
+The law firms in this list stand out not simply because they have, over a six year period, consistently been instructed to act in a high volume of high-stakes disputes, but because they have achieved strong results for their clients, and shown a mastery of the process, including running complex cases all the way through to trial.

 Our model is designed to move beyond a narrow, single-year or single-metric view of litigation performance.
 Instead, it evaluates law firm activity across multiple, weighted dimensions over a sustained period (2020–2025), capturing not just volume, but quality, complexity and consistency.